Thomas Huang

-Thomas Shi-Tao Huang (黃煦濤 (黄煦涛, Huáng Xùtāo), June 26, 1936 – April 25, 2020) was a Chinese-born American computer scientist, electrical engineer, and writer.
+Thomas Shi-Tao Huang (黃煦濤 (黄煦涛, Huáng Xùtāo), June 26, 1936 – April 25, 2020) was a Chinese-born Taiwanese-American computer scientist and electrical engineer.
 He was a researcher and professor emeritus at the University of Illinois at Urbana-Champaign (UIUC).
 Huang was one of the leading figures in computer vision, pattern recognition and human computer interaction.

 Early life and education

 Huang was born June 26, 1936, in Shanghai, Republic of China.
-In 1949, his family moved to Taiwan.
+In 1949, his family moved to Taiwan during the Great Retreat.
 Huang studied electronics at the National Taiwan University and received his bachelor's degree in 1956.

 Huang went on to the United States to study at the Massachusetts Institute of Technology (MIT).
 At MIT he worked initially with Peter Elias, who was interested in information theory and image coding, and then with William F. Schreiber.
 At that time scanning equipment was not commercially available, so it was necessary to build a scanner for digitizing and reproducing images.
 Computer programs were written in assembly language using a prototype Lincoln Lab TX-0 computer.
 Descriptions of digitized images were stored on paper tape with punched holes.
 Huang was supervised by Schreiber for both his M.S. thesis, Picture statistics and linearly interpolative coding (1960), and his Sc.D. thesis, Pictorial noise (1963).
 His master's work focused on algorithms for image coding using adaptive techniques for interpolation with sensitivity to edges.
 His doctorate included work on the subjective effects of pictorial noise across a spectrum.